Saturday, December 21OUR UPCOMING MARCH EDITION WILL BE HERE SOON

 The natural aspects of TAMIU attract people and allow them to free themselves a little bit from the dryness seen in the streets of Laredo.

-“Nature demonstrates a positive aspect for the students, so they continue coming and feel like they are in another area distinct from Laredo,” Mendez explained.
+“Nature demonstrates a positive aspect for the students, so they continue coming and feel like they are in another area distinct from Laredo,” Hernandez explained.
 “I understand TAMIU does it for everyone’s well-being because who doesn’t like to come and see a place full of life? … green transmits life, and it is understandable that this is done in a good way for everyone to come.”

 This change, even though unnatural, will always offer a fresh, green look to campus.